1999 FIFA Women's World Cup final: Route to the final

+Venue

+The final was played at the Rose Bowl in Pasadena, California, which sold out of its 90,000 seats.
+Tickets for the final and third-place match doubleheader were sold from $45 to $110.
+Prior to the match, tickets were sold outside the stadium for as much as $4,000 and 35 people were arrested by local police for ticket scalping.
+Among the attendees were U.S. president Bill Clinton, California governor Gray Davis, and various celebrities.

 Match

 Summary

-The match was played on July 10, 1999, at the Rose Bowl in Pasadena, California.
+The match was played on July 10, 1999, shortly after the third-place match at the same venue.
 The United States and China played to a scoreless draw during regulation and golden goal extra time.
 The United States won the title 5–4 on a penalty shootout.
 The win gave the United States its second world cup title.

 The game was a tepid affair with neither side getting many chances.
 Perhaps the best chance for either team to score came in extra time, when China's Fan Yunjie hit a header toward the post that was defended by Kristine Lilly.

 After both teams failed to score, the teams squared off for a shootout to decide the winners of the cup.
 China shot first, and Xie Huilin scored, only to be matched by the United States' Carla Overbeck.
 In the second round, Qiu Haiyan's goal was matched by Joy Fawcett.

 Liu Ying was China's third-round shooter, but her shot was saved by United States goalkeeper Briana Scurry.
 Despite Scurry coming well off her line (a violation that should have resulted in a re-kick for Liu), the save stood.
 Kristine Lilly then got a shot past Chinese goalkeeper Gao Hong to give the United States the advantage.

 Zhang Ouying, Mia Hamm, and Sun Wen each converted their penalty opportunities, leaving the United States' Brandi Chastain with a shot to win the tournament.
 She put the ball past Gao, leading to an ecstatic celebration by the Americans, who had clinched the title on home soil.